carla-paloma/book-club/about.markdown

 Ernie, the computer scientist/GP from Canada.

+Jeff, the international trader from the USA.

 Juliet, the art director/ballerina from Japan/UK - based in Japan.

 Maria, the coder/photographer from Russia/UK - based in Denmark.

 Pedro, the Spanish/French physiotherapist - based in Japan.

+Ricky, Kiwi music engineer - based in Australia.

 Robert, the Chilean/American entrepreneur/surfer/father - based in the Republic of Hawai'i.